 For the sake of transparency, here are my total earnings for May 2021.
 ALMOST $4!
 I spent June and July working on my store and now I’m looking to pull in almost $300!

 I wanted to show my earnings so that real teachers looking for a side hustle can see what a summer of work might yield.
 If I can make $200-$300 a month extra during the school year from two months of work over the summer, and that becomes passive income that will more or less remain over the next few years, that is far more valuable in the long run than any hourly job I could pick up on the side.

 Let’s say my August and September sales are a little inflated and I average $200 a month for the ten months people are really doing the bulk of the buying on TpT.
 That’s $2000 per year. $2000 of passive income because the work is already done.
 That leaves me free to pick up an extra job or just enjoy my summers with my kids.

 If you are willing to put in the upfront work of polishing your lessons up, writing descriptions, and creating cover images, opening a TpT store is definitely worth it.
 I plan to keep adding to mine to see where I can take it!

-If you are on TpT, give me a follow and check out some of my free teaching resources!
+If you are on TpT, give me a follow to receive updates and check out some of my free teaching resources!
 If you like any of them, please download them and leave me an honest review.
 Drop the name of your store in the comments and I’ll check your stuff out, too!